Escaping The Build Trap

 Part V: Building Product-Led Organizations

 This requires genuinely cross-functional teams with all necessary skills, clear outcome-based goals tied to strategic intents, autonomy to determine how to achieve outcomes, access to customers, and appropriate tools and data to measure progress.
+Teams need everything they need to succeed without depending on other teams for essential capabilities.

-Structure alone doesn't create product-led organizations.
 Incentives must focus on outcomes achieved, not features shipped.
 Celebrate teams that achieve customer and business outcomes.
 Reward learning from failed experiments rather than punishing failure.
+If teams are rewarded for shipping features, they'll ship features regardless of impact.
+If they're rewarded for achieving outcomes, they'll focus on what actually works.

-Hiring should seek product mindsets that ask "why?" before "what?"
-Develop product managers through mentorship, customer research exposure, and opportunities to own outcomes.
 The strategic framework (vision, strategic intents, product initiatives) provides shared context while teams have autonomy to determine specific approaches.
 This requires transparent sharing of information, with product metrics visible across the organization and open discussion of successes and failures.
+Information hoarding prevents learning; transparency enables it.

 Melissa Perri's Escaping the Build Trap concludes with a clear message: organizations must shift from measuring what they make to measuring the value they create.
 The build trap is comfortable because there's no uncertainty, no second-guessing, and clear tangible objectives.
 But it results in unsustainable products that don't drive business value and eventually lead to disruption and failure.